jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/CONTRIBUTING.md

 ```
 Use you creativity to make amazing buttons that can change the world!
 Good luck with contributing to the project.

+##Implementing new features
-If you feel really experienced and up to a challenge, you can try to implement the overview tab.
+If you feel really experienced and up to a challenge, you can try to implement one of the usefull planned features.
+See the list below!

+1. **An Overview tab**
 The idea of this tab is that is shows you the current values of all measured quantities, such that you can take a quick look and see how your experiment is going.